shadi-fsai/modeluniversity/README.md

 ```bash
 cp .env-example .env
 ```
-Then edit the `.env` file and replace the placeholder values with your actual API keys, like for example:
+Then edit the `.env` file and replace the placeholder values with your actual API keys, for example:
 ```
 GROQ_API_KEY=your_groq_key
 OPIK_API_KEY=your_opik_key